gscontras/probLang/chapters/02-pragmatics.md

 ##### Modeling beliefs after partial observations

-What does a speaker believe about the world state $$s$$ after, say, having access to $$a = 2$$ out of $$n = 3$$ apples and seeing that $$o = 1$$ of the accessed apples is red? - This depends on the speaker's prior beliefs about how likely red apples are in general.
+What does a speaker believe about the world state $$s$$ after, say, having access to $$a$$ out of $$n$$ apples and seeing that $$o$$ of the accessed apples are red? - This depends on the speaker's prior beliefs about how likely red apples are in general.
 Let us assume that these prior beliefs are given by a binomial distribution with a fixed base rate of redness: intuitively put, each apple has a chance `base_rate` of being red; how many red apples do we expect given that we have `total_apples`?

 ~~~~
 // total number of apples (known by speaker and listener)